 Other Postgraduate Education

-The Department of Neurological Surgery participates in the education of house staff of other departments, including Surgery, Neurology, and Emergency Medicine.
+The Department of Neurological Surgery participates in the education of house staff of other departments, including surgery, neurology, medicine (endocrinology) and emergency medicine.
 Educational endeavors include neuroscience conferences, general lectures on neurosurgical topics, and grand rounds.
-In addition, our faculty takes part in the Department of Surgery's Vascular Surgery Conference and provides speakers for the Critical Care Medicine Lecture Series.
+In addition, faculty takes part in the Department of Surgery’s Vascular Surgery Conference and provides speakers for the Critical Care Medicine Lecture Series.

 The Department of Neurological Surgery, through UPMC, maintains a Spanish-language website to serve, educate and provide important information for Spanish-speaking visitors.